 there's no event space hire or catering costs

-people can view a recording of the activity or event at a time that suits them
+people can view a recording of the activity at a time that suits them

 a PC, Mac, tablet or smartphone with an in-built camera and microphone

 access to wifi